Crypto Snack (SNACK) Price Reaches $0.0033 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Crypto Snack’s launch date was May 27th, 2021.
+Crypto Snack was first traded on May 27th, 2021.
 Crypto Snack’s total supply is 10,000,000,000 tokens.
+Crypto Snack’s official website is www.cryptosnacks.org.
 Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.
-The official website for Crypto Snack is www.cryptosnacks.org.

 It has 3 distinct brands – SNACK Token, Green Snack and Snack Gaming.
 Crypto Snack is launched on the Binance Smart Chain.